Use this free image and photo simplifier to reduce any reference image to its essential colors and shapes before you paint.

 Every art teacher says it.
 Every master painter does it.
 The ability to see past the details and find the essential shapes is what separates confident paintings from overworked ones.

-Color Study gives you multiple ways to simplify your reference images, so you can see the underlying structure before you start painting.
+The image simplifier gives you multiple ways to simplify reference images and photos, so you can see the underlying structure before you start painting.

 When you look at a photograph, you see thousands of colors, subtle gradations, and endless detail.
 Your brain processes it all instantly.
 But when you try to paint it, that complexity becomes overwhelming.